turnbullerin/autoinject/README.md

 # Autoinject

-A clean, simple framework for automatically injecting dependencies into objects and functions.
+A clean, simple framework for automatically injecting dependencies into objects and functions based around Python's type-hinting system.
+The framework provides caching of injectable objects, though this may be disabled on a class-by-class basis.
+It also supports managing independent caches for different contexts.

 ## Define Injectable Classes